MehmetZorlu07/remote-mentoring/wiki/timelog.md

 * *2 hours* Created "Project" component's frontend.
 * *1.5 hours* Started working on "project" backend including the server and database.

+### 27 Oct 2020

+* *1 hour* Added create project functionality to the backend.
+* *2 hours* Added retrieving projects from db and displaying them on the frontend functionality.
+* *0.5 hour* Meeting with the supervisor.